mRcSchwering/magic-soup/README.md

 By coupling multiple domains within the same protein, energetically unfavourable actions can be powered with the energy of energetically favourable ones.
 These domains, their specifications, and how they are coupled in proteins, is all encoded in the cell's genome.
-Here, I am generating 100 cells with random genomes of 500 basepairs each and place them randomly on the 2D world map.
+Here, I am generating 100 cells with random genomes of 500 base pairs each and place them randomly on a 2D world map.

 ```python
 genomes = [ms.random_genome(s=500) for _ in range(100)]